learning-zone/java-basics/README.md

    }
 }
 ```
 #### Q. Can you access non static variable in static context?
+No, non-static variable cannot be referenced in a static context directly one needs to use object.

 #### Q. What is the purpose of the Runtime class and System class?
 #### Q. What are FilterStreams?
 #### Q. What are assertions in Java?